Rank 2 local systems and abelian varieties: Barsotti-Tate Groups and Dieudonn e Crystals

 \begin{notation} \cite[1.4.1.3]{chai2014complex} Let $BT(X)$ denote the category of Barsotti-Tate (``$p$-divisible'') groups on $X$. \end{notation}

-For a thorough introduction to $p$-divisible groups and their contravariant Dieudonné theory, see \cite{grothendieck1974groupes,berthelot1982theorie,chai2014complex}.
-In particular, there exist Dieudonné functors: given a BT group $\mathcal{G}/X$ one can construct a Dieudonné crystal $\mathbb{D}(\mathcal{G})$ over $X$.
-According to our conventions, $\mathbb{D}$ is the \emph{contravariant }Dieudonné functor.
-Moreover, given a $p$-divisible group $\mathcal{G}$ on $X$, there exists the (Serre) dual, which we denote by $\mathcal{G}^{t}$ (see \cite[10.7]{chai2009moduli} or \cite[1.4.1.3]{chai2014complex}), whose constituent parts are obtained via Cartier duality of finite, locally free group schemes. \begin{defn} \cite[3.3]{chai2014complex} Let $\mathcal{G}$ and $\mathcal{H}$ be Barsotti-Tate groups on $X$ with the same height.
+For a thorough introduction to $p$-divisible groups and their contravariant Dieudonn\'e theory, see \cite{grothendieck1974groupes,berthelot1982theorie,chai2014complex}.
+In particular, there exist Dieudonn\'e functors: given a BT group $\calG/X$ one can construct a Dieudonn\'e crystal $\DD(\calG)$ over $X$.
+According to our conventions, $\mathbb{D}$ is the \emph{contravariant} Dieudonn\'e functor.
+Moreover, given a $p$-divisible group $\calG$ on $X$, there exists the (Serre) dual, which we denote by $\calG^t$ (see \cite[10.7]{chai2009moduli} or \cite[1.4.1.3]{chai2014complex}), whose constituent parts are obtained via Cartier duality of finite, locally free group schemes. \begin{defn} \cite[3.3]{chai2014complex} Let $\calG$ and $\calH$ be Barsotti-Tate groups on $X$ with the same height.
 Then an \emph{isogeny} is a homomorphism

 whose kernel is represented by a finite, locally free group scheme over $X$. \end{defn}